Medically Reviewed by Annamarie Coy, BA, ICPR, MATS

 In this article

-Vivitrol is an FDA-approved intramuscular injection of the pharmaceutical drug naltrexone.
-It is used for the treatment of alcoholism and drug abuse after an initial detoxification period.
+Vivitrol is a U.S. Food and Drug Administration (FDA)-approved intramuscular injection of the pharmaceutical drug naltrexone.
+It is classified as an opioid antagonist used to treat alcoholism and drug abuse after an initial detoxification period.

-Vivitrol is classified as an opioid antagonist.
-It is used as part of a comprehensive alcohol addiction treatment and drug recovery programs.
-It should not be taken by anybody currently using opioids, including methadone.
+Vivitrol is part of comprehensive alcohol addiction treatment and drug recovery programs.
+Anyone currently using opioids, including methadone, should not take it.
 This may cause opioid withdrawal symptoms to occur.

 Over 3 million people use BetterHelp.
 Their services are: